Kent0n-Li/ChatDoctor/README.md

 InstructorDoctor-200k is based on "MedDialog: a large-scale medical dialogue dataset"

+Our model was firstly be fine-tuned by Stanford Alpaca's data to have some basic conversational capabilities. [link](https://github.com/Kent0n-Li/ChatDoctor/blob/main/alpaca_data.json)

  ### 2. Model Weights:
 In order to download the checkpoints, fill this form: [link](https://forms.office.com/Pages/ResponsePage.aspx?id=lYZBnaxxMUy1ssGWyOw8ij06Cb8qnDJKvu2bVpV1-ANUMDIzWlU0QTUxN0YySFROQk9HMVU0N0xJNC4u).
 Place the model weights file in the ./pretrained folder.